 I’ll start by checking my credit

-Checking your credit is a great place to start your homebuying journey (that’s why it’s the very first step in “Owning a Home”).
+Checking your credit is a great place to start your homebuying journey (that’s why it’s the very first step in “Buying a House”).
 We know that going home shopping is the exciting part, but checking your credit first will help you avoid unpleasant surprises down the road.

 Your credit report and scores are an important part of what lenders use to help determine whether you qualify for a loan and what interest rate you may be offered.
 If there are errors on your credit report, those errors could cost you a lot of money in interest or even prevent you from getting a loan at all.
 By checking your credit early, you’ll have time to get any errors resolved before you find your dream home.
 And, knowing your credit score, along with your expected down payment amount will help you get a realistic sense of what interest rate you might be offered, which is one key ingredient to figuring out the home price range you can comfortably afford.
 Your home is a purchase you’ll pay every month for many years, so you want to be careful to balance what you want with what you can afford.